pawciow/dijkstra/README.md

-# dijkstra
+# Dijkstra
-Very simple project made to learn how graph works
+Very simple project made to learn how graph works.
+The algorithm used to finding a path is Dijkstra - implementation based on Cormen

 # Wages on the graph
 Wages are made completly random by using: